Film Vault / Painted Stages Archive

 Imitation of Life, 2013, watercolors

-Director Mathias Poledna’s animated short, celebrated at the 2013 Venice Biennale and the Whitney Museum’s 2016 exhibition, pays homage to 1930s cinema.
-Working with Duck Studios in Los Angeles, Mathias drew inspiration from early Disney classics Snow White and the Seven Dwarfs, Bambi, and Pinocchio.
+Director Mathias Poledna’s animated short, featured at the 2013 Venice Biennale and the Whitney Museum’s 2016 exhibition, pays homage to 1930s cinema.
+Inspired by Snow White and the Seven Dwarfs, Bambi, and Pinocchio, the film captures the visual language of early Disney animation.

 These examples helped set the stage for the film’s environments.

-Color Key for Imitation of Life, watercolor and digital media, 2013
+Color Key for Imitation of Life, watercolor and digital media, 2013, Geraldine Kovats

-Background for Imitation of Life, watercolor and gouache, 2013
+Background art for Imitation of Life, watercolor and gouache, 2013, Geraldine Kovats

-Walt Disney himself worked closely with leading artists of his time to create a unique design for each film—a tradition that continues today.
-Background art sets the mood and atmosphere of a scene, with its quality often reflecting the production’s budget.
+Walt Disney himself collaborated with leading artists of his time to craft distinct visual identities for each film—a tradition that continues today.
+Background paintings define a film’s atmosphere, with their quality often reflecting the spirit (and budget) of the production.

 Lilo & Stitch, 2003, watercolors

-Featured in Walt Disney World Feature Animation Exhibition, Disney’s Hollywood Studios, 2002
+Featured in Walt Disney World Feature Animation Exhibition, Disney’s Hollywood Studios, Geraldine Kovats, 2002

 Walt Disney Animation Studios, The Archive Series, Layout and Background, ed.
 John Lasseter